html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 ### Implementation Details

-Before moving further, it's important to note that the canonical header I've used in the examples is `Content-Security-Policy`, but current browsers have implemented the feature behind a prefix: Firefox uses `X-Content-Security-Policy`, and WebKit-based browsers (Safari and Chrome) use `X-WebKit-CSP`.
+Before moving further, it's important to note that the canonical header I've used in the examples is `Content-Security-Policy`.
+Chrome supports this header from version 25 onwards, but other browsers have implemented the feature behind a prefix: Firefox uses `X-Content-Security-Policy`, and WebKit-based browsers like Safari use `X-WebKit-CSP`.
 The implementations are quite similar, however, and are converging rapidly on the standard.
 This article will continue to use `Content-Security-Policy`, as browsers will migrate to that header, but the prefixes are essential for the moment.

 Regardless of the header you use, policy is defined on a page-by-page basis: you'll need to send the HTTP header along with every response that you'd like to ensure is protected.
 This provides a lot of flexibility, as you can fine-tune the policy for specific pages based on their specific needs.
 Perhaps one set of pages in your site has a +1 button, while others don't: you could allow the button code to be loaded only when necessary.